 Liz has spent the past 15 years building research initiatives and collaborations with non-profit organizations, with a focus on registries and biobanks.
 She has been working in Lyme disease since 2013 and was part of the team that launched the Lyme Disease Biobank.
 The Lyme Disease Biobank was created to provide much-needed samples to researchers studying Lyme disease and other tick-borne infections, and each participant’s sample donation supports up to 50 different research projects.
 Liz earned her doctorate in molecular pharmacology and cancer therapeutics from SUNY at Buffalo, was a National Library of Medicine fellow in biomedical informatics, and received her M.B.I. from Oregon Health & Science University.
 She has mentored and trained >75 advocacy organizations in the translational research enterprise, and helped these groups initiate collaborations with academia, other non-profits, and industry.

-Principal, LHC Biosolutions
+Principal Investigator, Lyme Disease Biobank and Principal, LHC Biosolutions